RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 All API requests are versioned in order to minimize the impact of backwards-incompatible API changes and to coordinate between different versions operating in parallel.

-Versions are specified in the request URI, as shown in the following table:
+Specify the version in the request URI, as shown in the following table:

 | Request path | Description |
 |--------------|-------------|